THE RESPIRATORY SYSTEM

 - Immunoglobulin-A in bronchial secretions protects against infections

-Alveoli are hollow cavities in mammalian lungs (approx. 300 million per lung).
+Alveoli are hollow cavities in mammalian lungs (approximately 300 million per lung).
 Average diameter: 200-300 µm.
 They are the major sites of gaseous exchange with blood.

 Cell Types in Alveoli